The company produced motorcycles between 1899 and 1940.

 Production began with the building of bicycles and then tricycles assembled from bought-in parts.
 These cycles were well-built and popular, which strongly contributed to the ongoing success of the firm.

 The earliest range had included a model with an MMC engine hung from the downtube and by this time it had increased to a range of singles in loop frames, with sprung forks and belt final-drive.
 In an attempt to add a passenger, the solo could tow a trailer.
 It was probably most unpleasant, as there would have been fumes and road dirt flung up from the machine itself.
 It was quite likely that the tow-bar would eventually have snapped.
-There was also a forecar and later a sidecar.
+There was also a forecar and later a sidecar, and engines from De Dion and Buchet were employed.
 During this period they also produced machines under the Royal Eagle name.

 Report from the 1902 Stanley Show